-Efficiently leading your technology professionals, what can we learn from autism?
+With regard to efficiently leading your technology professionals, what can we learn from autism?
 In this course you will learn the basics of the most autism friendly and therefore also technology professional friendly communication there is, especially clear communication.
 Through examples and short exercises you will learn what clear communication is and how you can shape this to your own use.
 To lead and direct is to communicate: to formulate instructions and tasks, give and request feedback and make decisions.
 The brain of technology professionals varies slightly from the average brain, which can result in communication differences.
 This is particularly obvious when a lack of communication or inefficient communication leads to all sorts of misunderstandings and frustrations.
-These consequences are similar to what we see in the extreme systemising brain that we also known as the autistic brain.
+These consequences are similar to what we see in the extreme systemizing brain that we also known as the autistic brain.

 Examples of common pitfalls, frustrations and misunderstandings: